PLPAcademy/day-3-assignment-joanna-k-Chinyama/README.md

 C) Open the terminal and type sudo apt install python
 D) Install pip manually

-Which option should you ensure is checked during Python installation on Windows?
+    The answer is B) Download Python from the official website Which option should you ensure is checked during Python installation on Windows?

 A) Install with default settings